strongerwill/SJEDD/README.md

 ```

 ## 📜 License
-This project is released for **academic and research purposes only**, and is released under the [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/) license.
+This project is released for **academic and research purposes only**, and is released under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Citation
 If you find this repository useful in your research, please consider citing the following paper: